arrow

 bullet Noted events in his life were:

-• Cemetery: Mt.
+1. Cemetery: Mt.
 Horeb Cemetery: Hinton, Rockingham County, Virginia.
-Silas Leary and his second wife are buried in a churchyard near Hinton, Rockingham County, Virginia.
-From internet sources, I believe this to be Mt.
-Horeb Cemetery.
+Silas Leary and his second wife are buried in Mt.
+Horeb Cemetery near Hinton, Rockingham County, Virginia.

 picture

 Silas married Margaret Miller, daughter of Jacob Miller and Unknown, on 8 Nov 1841 in Rockingham, Virginia.
-(Margaret Miller was born about 1830 in Virginia and died about 1844 in Rockingham County, Virginia.)
+(Margaret Miller was born about 1830 in Virginia, died about 1844 in Rockingham County, Virginia and was buried in Cooks Creek Presbyterian Church Cemetery, Harrisonburg, Virginia.)

 picture

 Silas next married Margaret Minnich, daughter of John Minnich and Elizabeth Hause, on 20 Jul 1846 in Rockingham, Virginia.
-(Margaret Minnich was born on 11 May 1821 in Virginia,215,227 died on 27 Nov 1890 225 and was buried in Mt.
+(Margaret Minnich was born on 21 May 1821 in Virginia,116,129 died on 27 Nov 1890 127 and was buried in Mt.
 Horeb Cemetery, Hinton, Virginia.)

 Home | Table of Contents | Surnames | Name List